tensorflow/tfjs-models/hand-pose-detection/README.md

 MediaPipe Hands can detect multiple hands, each hand contains 21 3D hand keypoints.

+More background information about the model, as well as its performance characteristics on different datasets, can be found here: [https://drive.google.com/file/d/1-rmIgTfuCbBPW_IFHkh3f0-U_lnGrWpg/view](https://drive.google.com/file/d/1-rmIgTfuCbBPW_IFHkh3f0-U_lnGrWpg/view)

 -------------------------------------------------------------------------------
 ## Table of Contents
 1. [How to Run It](#how-to-run-it)